In this country, you gotta make the money first. Then when you get the money, you get the power. Then when you get the power, then you get the women.

 Fan Disservice - As a large group of heavily armed men sent by Sosa slowly surround Tony's villa, Gina shows up in front of Tony, nearly naked wearing only panties and a bathrobe, and confronts Tony with extreme hate, no longer willing to live and wanting him dead, too.

 Jerkasses: Everyone in this movie, especially Tony and Elvira.
-Made particularly obvious because they all frequently swears.
+Made particularly obvious because they all frequently swear.
 However, Sosa is a big one.

 Karma Houdini: Sosa... until the games and Scarred For Life..
 However, it can be inferred that Sosa would have been arrested since he failed to assassinate that journalist who would have implicated him.

 Kick the Dog: Sosa and the wife and children that would have been in the exploding car.

 Lonely at the Top: In spades.
 Even Tony lampshades this when he's sitting miserably in a restaurant with his wife and best friend who can barely stand him at this point.

 Made of Iron: Tony at the end, due to being seriously coked-up.

 Moral Myopia: Tony dislikes the fact that he had to kill a journalist, along with his family in the car, yet he is a drug dealer himself.